model-checking/kani/docs/src/conventions.md

 error in the code being verified, i.e., it has no “False Negatives”.

-Because of that, we caution on the side of correctness.
+Because of that, we bias on the side of correctness.
 Any incorrect modeling
 that may trigger an unsound analysis that cannot be fixed in the short term should be mitigated.
 Here are a few ways how we do that.